History of libraries: 21st century

 In the 21st Century, libraries continue to change and evolve to match new trends involving the way that patrons consume books and other media.
 More than ever, the 21st Century library is the digital library.
 By 2017, 100% of US libraries offered internet access and 90% helped with internet skills.
 Librarians became increasingly responsible for both physical and digital collections.
 A digital collection can include sources created and distributed digitally and physical documents scanned and provided in a digital format.
 With an increase in demand for digital resources, library systems throughout the world have expanded their outreach.
 Driven by ebook reading apps that categorize content based on different popular groupings, digital book clubs, digital magazines, and easy-access digital library cards for ebooks and audiobooks ebook and audiobook use in libraries globally reached a record high with 326 million loans by the end of 2018.
-Libraries leading the way in supplying digital books include the Toronto Public Library, which held the record for digital loans in 2019 with 6.6 million, and the National Library Board of Singapore, which expanded its digital collection and achieved 4.2 million digital loans in 2019.
+Libraries that lead the way in supplying digital books include the Toronto Public Library, which held the record for digital loans in 2019 with 6.6 million, and the National Library Board of Singapore, which expanded its digital collection and achieved 4.2 million digital loans in 2019.

 Digital libraries bring with them a whole host of new challenges such as: how the resources are distributed to patrons, whether or not authentication is required and the compatibility of patron hardware or software.
 They initially faced difficulty being integrated into libraries because there was the fear of a loss of community by adding ebooks and other technologies into public spaces; however, as a growing need for technology continued, so did the idea of merging ebooks within a library's current system.
 The addition of these and other technology, like computers, was found to increase the sense of community as people used libraries more frequently to access these sources.
 The need to negotiate license fees for ebooks at a lower rate than the standard perpetual licenses provided for print texts presented another challenge, but publishers began to switch over to temporary or metered licenses in order to provide libraries with a cheaper license option.